 The system.user.isUserScheduled() scripting function will tell you if a particular user is scheduled at a particular time, taking holidays and schedule adjustments into account.

 The system.user.getScheduledUsers() scripting function will give you a list of all users scheduled at that time.
 This can be very powerful when combined with the calculated roster in alarm pipelines; for example, you could send an alarm only to users who are still scheduled two hours from now, letting you avoid paying overtime for someone to respond to an alarm that occurs at the very end of their shift.

-To get more details about what’s new in v7.9.7, see the changelog or our user manual.
+To get more details about what’s new in v7.9.7, see the release notes or our user manual.
 You can also download it and give it a try, and then let us know what you think about the latest features and fixes in the comments.